jorishr/notes-on-javascript/_functions/native_functions/string_methods.md

 ## slice, split and join
 The `str.slice` work just as it does on an array.
 Copies items between index positions (start at, inclusive and end position NOT inclusive).

 `str.slice(0, 2)` will return a new string with characters at position 0 and 1.
-Specifying only one value will return the string untill the end after starting at that index position.
+Specifying only one value will return the string until the end after starting at that index position.

 No values specified returns a copy of the entire string.
 ```js